mumtazmaqsood/planday_demo/README.md

 # Description
-    Try to implement the POM (Page Object Model) but its basic structure of POM, locators, pages, test and reports are in different folder There is possiblity to optimize and refactor the code but due to busy schedule I am just providing simple solution
+    Try to implement the POM (Page Object Model) but its basic structure of POM, locators, pages, test and reports are in different folder There is possiblity to optimize and refactor the code but due to busy schedule I am just providing the simple solution.
+    If got the time the try to resolve the captcha and refactor the code **CONTACT ME.
+IF THERE IS PROBLEM IN CONFIGURATION**

 # Covered Areas
     1- Open the website